vlarsson/re3q3/README.md

 There is also a mex-interface for matlab in re3q3_mex.cpp which can be compiled by running
 > mex('-I/usr/include/eigen3','re3q3_mex.cc','re3q3/re3q3.cc','re3q3/sturm8.cc')

+For examples of how to use the library see [PoseLib](https://github.com/vlarsson/PoseLib).

 ## License
 re3q3 is licensed under the BSD 3-Clause license.
 Please see [License](https://github.com/vlarsson/re3q3/blob/master/LICENSE) for details.